nakamasato/kubernetes-training/contents/istio/README.md

     istiod-85669db8fd-5lz4s                1/1     Running   0          2m58s
     ```

+### Add `istio-injection=enabled` to the target Namespace

-1. Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:
+1. Add a namespace label `istio-injection=enabled` to `default` Namespace to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:

     ```
     kubectl label namespace default istio-injection=enabled